 - Select the monitoring metrics that you want to view.

-Metric Description Traffic
+Monitoring metric Description Traffic

-- Dropped Inbound Traffic: the amount of inbound traffic dropped per second
+- Dropped Inbound Traffic: the amount of inbound traffic dropped per second.

-- Dropped Outbound Traffic: the amount of outbound traffic dropped per second
+- Dropped Outbound Traffic: the amount of outbound traffic dropped per second.